-Environmental Discipline Study Area Boundaries Potential Effects Benefits Gases, and Energy Cultural Resources 600 feet from ROW Project could result in temporary effects to the Medicine Creek Treaty National Memorial Site.
+Environmental Discipline Study Area Boundaries Potential Effects Benefits Air Quality, Greenhouse Gases, and Energy 0.5 mile from ROW Increases in traffic over time could contribute to pollution and GHG emissions causing effect on sensitive and nationally significant natural areas.
+Decreases in traffic congestion could have a positive effect on localized air quality from reduced travel times.
+Cultural Resources 600 feet from ROW The project could result in temporary effects to the Medicine Creek Treaty National Memorial Site.
 The project area has a high likelihood of encountering previously unknown archaeological sites.
 Reconnection of historic stream channels and associated habitat would help restore a traditional cultural landscape and would also benefit tribal treaty fishing.
 Archaeological testing can be destructive; however, identification of resources can inform effective management.
 Noise Varies with landform Widening I-5 could move traffic noise sources closer to sensitive receivers in the corridor.
-Future predicted noise levels exceed the WSDOT noise abatement criteria (66 dBA) potentially requiring noise abatement measures.
+Future predicted noise levels exceed the WSDOT noise abatement criteria (66 dBA), potentially requiring noise abatement measures.
 None identified at this time.
 Hazardous Materials 0.5 mile from ROW Moderate risk of encountering hazardous materials during construction due to five active cleanup sites and 37 sites of potential concern located within 0.5-mile.
 None identified at this time.
 Land Use, Farmlands, and Section 6(f) 0.5 mile from ROW Likely effects to wildlife refuge from construction and/or ROW acquisition.
 Potential effects to prime, unique and farmlands of statewide importance by removal of fill and changes to the channel migration zone.
 Mitigation for temporary construction impacts could include improvements to affected properties, such as invasive species removal and stormwater system enhancements.
 Section 4(f) 0.5 mile from ROW Likely effects to wildlife refuge and National Memorial site from construction and/or ROW acquisition.
 Potential effects to historic resources from construction and changes to I-5.
-Improvements to the wildlife refuge's ecosystems through restoration of the Nisqually River system.
-See also Wetlands and Other Waters.
+Likely effects to wildlife refuge's eccent through restoration of the Nisqually Rive also Wetlands and Other Waters.
 Socioeconomic Impacts and Environmental Justice 1.0 mile from ROW Project construction and changes to I-5 could create a hardship for businesses in the immediate vicinity of the project corridor, some of which employ, serve, and/or are owned by EJ populations.
-Congestion relief and reduced travel times would make transit options more reliable.
-Improvements to water quality and the fish habitat will benefit the tribes.
+Congestion relief and reduced travel times transit options more reliable.
+Improvement quality and the fish habitat will benefit the

-1 Source: I-5 Marvin to Mounts Road PEL Study Existing Conditions Memoranda.
+Source: I-5 Marvin to Mounts Road PEL Study Existing Conditions Memoranda.

-1 ES - 5.
+ES - 5.
 Final Study Recommendations

 Alternative 2 - Widen I-5 for HOV Lanes (shown on Figure ES-2) was identified as the preferred alternative based on the Detailed Evaluation and is recommended for advancement into NEPA.
-This alternative adds one HOV lane in each direction from Marvin
+This alternative adds one HOV lane in each direction from Marvin Road to Mounts Road and performed higher overall in the Detailed Evaluation compared to Alternative 3 - Widen I-5 for GP Lanes.

-- 4 Road to Mounts Road and performed higher overall in the Detailed Evaluation compared to Alternative 3 Widen I-5 for GP Lanes. - In the Enhance Mobility and Connectivity category, Alternative 2 improves travel times and reduces congestion for general purpose vehicles/trucks and HOV/transit vehicles. - In the Economic Vitality category Alternative 2 performs high in the Access to Opportunity criteria. - 8 Alternative 2 includes the shared-use path on the north side of I-5 depicted in Figure ES-3. - 9
+- In the Enhance Mobility and Connectivity category, Alternative 2 improves travel times and reduces congestion for general purpose vehicles/trucks and HOV/transit vehicles. - In the Economic Vitality category Alternative 2 performs high in the Access to Opportunity criteria.

+Alternative 2 includes the shared-use path on the north side of I-5 depicted in Figure ES-3.
+FHWA participated in all advisory group meetings and supports the PEL recommendations made by the advisory groups.